Skip to content

 Stream Opus Audio Frames

 Send binary WebSocket frames containing Opus-encoded audio data.
-Each frame should be a single Opus packet.
+Each frame should be a single Opus packet (max 3,825 bytes).

 Parameter Value